Azure/azure-sdk-for-net/sdk/contentsafety/Azure.AI.ContentSafety/README.md

 * Step 2: Set the values of the client ID, tenant ID, and client secret of the Microsoft Entra application as environment variables: `AZURE_CLIENT_ID`, `TENANT_ID`, `AZURE_CLIENT_SECRET`.
    DefaultAzureCredential will use the values from these environment variables.
+   And you need to install **Azure.Identity** package to use DefaultAzureCredential.

    ```csharp
     string endpoint = "https://<my-custom-subdomain>.cognitiveservices.azure.com/";